polydawn/repeatr/README.md

 sudo ./demo.sh
 ```

-Note that several sections of repeatr require elevated priviledges to run (sandboxing and mounting);
+Note that several sections of repeatr require elevated privileges to run (sandboxing and mounting);
-as a result, running the demo needs sudo priviledges.
+as a result, running the demo needs sudo privileges.

 After this, you also have the repeatr binary available, so you can play with it yourself!
 When in doubt, try `repeatr help` or `repeatr [subcommand] help`.